Professor Omer Rana

 Professor of Performance Engineering

-I am Professor of Performance Engineering and lead the Complex Systems research group.
+I am Professor of Performance Engineering and previously led the Complex Systems research group.
 My research interests lie in the overlap between intelligent systems and high performance distributed computing.
 I am particularly interested in understanding how intelligent techniques could be used to support resource management in distributed systems, and the use of these techniques in various application areas.

 General Co-Chair of 11th IEEE International Symposium on Service Oriented System Engineering (April 2017, San Francisco, USA)